metasync/certbin/README.md

-# Certman
+# Certbin

-Certman is a JSON API service to manage SSL certificate inventory.
+Certbin is a JSON API service to manage SSL certificate inventory.

 There are three major categories of APIs: